amplitude/amplitude-docs/content/collections/api/en/taxonomy.md

 ## Group property

-Group properties are simply properties at the account level.
-These properties will apply to all users who fall into that account.
+Group properties are properties at the account level.
+They apply to all users who belong to that account.

 ### Create a group property